Indianapolis City-County Council: Common Council (1891–1970)

 Nannette Dowd became the first woman elected to Indianapolis Common Council in the 1934 municipal election.
+Sumner Alexander Furniss was elected and served from 1917 to 1921.

 City-County Council (1970–present)

 Following the launch of Unigov on January 1, 1970, members of the former Indianapolis Common Council and the Marion County Council were combined to form the first City-County Council.
 The council was composed of 29 seats: 25 representing geographic districts and four at-large.
 The first City-County Council election occurred on November 2, 1971.

 In the 2011 Indianapolis City-County Council election, Zach Adamson was elected as the first openly gay member of the council, representing District 17.

 In April 2013, the Indiana General Assembly passed Senate Enrolled Act 621 which outlined several changes to city-county government, including eliminating the council's four at-large seats following the 2015 Indianapolis City-County Council election.
 The controversial bill was signed into law by Governor Mike Pence.

 The 2019 Indianapolis City-County Council election proved historic.
 Democrats flipped six Republican seats to earn the party's first supermajority since the council's creation in 1970.
 Ali Brown became the first openly queer-identifying woman to serve on the council, representing District 5.
 Along with the reelection of Adamson, Brown was joined by fellow newcomers Ethan Evans (District 4) and Keith Potts (District 2), respectively—the most LGBTQ members in the council's history.

+Leading up to the 2023 municipal primary the Marion County Democratic Party announced the end of slating, a political process in which precinct committee persons endorsed candidates during a pre-primary convention.
+Candidates endorsed through the slating process were supported with party resources.
+In 2019, of the 24 electoral districts with contested Democratic primaries, 15 candidates were unopposed on the ballot.
+That year, all the incumbent councilors in both the Democratic and Republican primaries won their primary races.

+In the 2023 Indianapolis City-County Council election, the Republican Party gained one seat while the Democratic Party maintained its supermajority with 19 seats.
+During the Democratic primary, 11 candidates ran unopposed.
+Three incumbent Democratic councilors were defeated in the May primary.
+Jesse Brown, an endorsed member of the Democratic Socialists of America was elected (District 13).
+Nick Roberts, age 23, was elected to (District 4), making him the youngest elected official for any of the 50 largest American cities at the time.